ember-cli/eslint-plugin-ember/README.md

 All rules below with a check mark :white_check_mark: are enabled by default while using `plugin:ember/recommended` config.

-All rules below with a red car :car: are enabled by default while using `plugin:ember/octane` config.
+The `plugin:ember/octane` config contains both Octane rules with a red car :car: in addition to the rules in the `plugin:ember/recommended` config.

 The `--fix` option on the command line automatically fixes problems reported by rules which have a wrench :wrench: below.